Historic success: Leaders can learn a great deal from the success and failure of different commanders during the D-Day landings

 Business leaders can learn a lot about leadership from the experiences encountered in the Second World War according to research by Keith Grint.

-The extraordinary historical insights into D-Day reveal that 'leadership' is just one of three decision-making styles that are critical to any kind of organisational success, with the others being management and command.
+The extraordinary historical insights into D-Day reveal that 'leadership' is just one of three decision-making styles that are critical to any kind of organisational success, with the others being 'management' and 'command'.

 Professor Grint sets out a framework for understanding the event as a set of different but related problems:

-• basic tasks that would be simple in normal circumstances – ie tame problems that can be solved by managers following a set of procedures.
+- Basic tasks that would be simple in normal circumstances – ie tame problems that can be solved by managers following a set of procedures.

-• crisis situations which would require fast-thinking and decisive action from a commander.
+- Crisis situations which would require fast-thinking and decisive action from a commander.

-Professor Grint said: “Success for the Allies on the day had less to do with the leadership skills of the senior group addressing the big strategic issues and more to do with the management of the basic but necessary tasks, and the command skills of the junior decision-makers facing critical problems on - and off - the beaches.
+Professor Grint said: “Success for the Allies on the day had less to do with the leadership qualities of the senior group addressing the big strategic issues and more to do with the management of the basic but necessary tasks, and the command skills of the junior decision-makers facing critical problems on - and off - the beaches.

 “In contrast, the German forces - who had enough resources to defeat the invasion, snatched defeat from the jaws of victory by reversing their usual combat philosophy, by undermining their own defensive strategy, and by misunderstanding the fundamental importance of logistics.”